ivanvanderbyl/realtime-adapter/README.md

 #### RESOURCE ID

 The unique identifier of the server side resource.
+If left blank, the server should respond with a collection of resources according to its own semantics.

 #### JSON PAYLOAD

 A standard JSON serialized payload representing the resource being requested.
 When making requests to modify a resource, this may only include changed attributes, or all attributes.

+When making a request for a single resource should be left blank.
+However, when requesting a collection of resources this can include params used for filtering or otherwise manipulating the source collection e.g. sorting on the server.